alanng10/class-lang/Docue/Article/Execute/a.md

 And also includes thread start.
 And includes network local system.
 This tier is faster than effect load.

 The fourth tier is effect load.
 This includes storage and network.
+Also includes console program execute init.

 First tier and second tier have high execute certainty.